DeecoHQ/deeco_2.0__features-smart-contracts/README.md

 Deeco is a onchain(blockchain) e-commerce project.
 In simple terms, it is a project that re-imagines and re-defines e-commerce, by introducing blockchain innovations and cryptocurrency adoption(for payments) - across multiple EVM chains.

 This repository contains the smart-contract architecture and implementation for the project.
-Use this link to [view the planning and architectural modelling of the project](https://github.com/Okpainmo/deeco-2.0__smart-contracts?tab=readme-ov-file#smart-contract-architecture).
+Use this link to [view the architectural modelling of the project, and the smart contract documentations](https://github.com/Okpainmo/deeco-2.0__smart-contracts?tab=readme-ov-file#smart-contract-architecture).

 ## Supported/Token Chains.